DerekGn/Samd-Openthings/README.md

 A library for the serializing and deserializing of [Openthings](http://www.o-things.com/) compliant messages targeting the Microchip SAMD21 series of Arm® Cortex®-M0+ CPU's.

-The openthings protocol is used in a number of energenie mihome products.
+The openthings protocol is used in a number of Energenie mihome products.

-The library has no external dependencies and can be re targeted to other classes of mcu.
+The library has no external dependencies and can be re-targeted to other classes of mcu.

 The library implements read,write and encrypt and decrypt of openthings messages.